rickloader/NewForestRouteV3/Readme for Users.txt

  	A complete trainset isIncluded for testing the timetable. .
 DO NOT SHARE THIS as copyright remains with the model authors.
 The route folder “watersnake” and Global may be shared
 	Updates
 Newforestminiroute is a work in progress.
 Updates are maintained on GitHub.
-Email me for details. rickloader@hotmail.com .
+Email me for details. rickloader at hotmail.com .

 The Route described